Car-free guide to Ancient Sitesaround Britain

 1. Avebury, Wiltshire

-- The towering double stone row, 25m wide and 2.5 km long, called West Kennet Avenue is walking distance from the village, linking the main henge (ringed earth mound) and stone circle with the Sanctuary.
+- The towering double stone row, 25m wide and 2.5 km long, called West Kennet Avenue is walking distance from the village, linking the main henge (ringed earth mound) and stone circle with the Sanctuary (zoom in on map below).
+You can mostly avoid the roads and walk from the bus stop along permissive and public paths.

 - The 49 bus travels between Swindon and Devizes via the village of Avebury.
-The last bus back to Swindon leaves at 8.39pm from outside the Red Lion so it is possible to have an ale or two, or an evening meal before returning home.
+Go straight through the gate by the bus stop (opposite the pub) to get started.
+The last bus back to Swindon leaves at 8.47pm from outside the Red Lion so it is possible to have an ale or two, or an evening meal before returning home.

 - The Ridgeway National Trail leads to the village of Avebury so the site is also accessible by foot.
 You could even take a few days off to follow the footpath, stopping at B&Bs on route.